darkTemplar/Jetsons/term1/deepLearningTutorial/traffic-signs/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+Data Preprocessing - The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because color did not seem to play a huge role in determining what most of the signs meant and hence simplying the input space would possibly make it easier to train NN models.

+Secondly, we centered data around mean.
+Did not divide by std. deviation as image values are anyway within a given range so re-scaling probably not necessary.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after preprocessing.

 ![alt text][image2]

-As a last step, I normalized the image data because ...

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+I was already provided with different data sets for training, validating and testing.
+So there was no explicit need to split them up.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My training set had 34799 number of images.
+My validation set and test set had Y and 12630 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+The 4th cell in the notebook also code for augmenting the data set.
+I took 4 passes through the data set and decided via a simulated coin flip if I were to apply small amounts of translation, rotation and scaling to a given image.
+Used open cv3 to perform the above operations.

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+This ended up giving us a training set size of ~150k images.
+So now would be a good time to do another frequency distribution across labels of the dataset.
+We observe that..

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.